Efrei-AdvProg-JBVTAH-GroupeG/.github/profile/README.md

 **Needeed to follow this setup : Docker daemon**

-Otherwise it his host here : http://efrei-file-sharing.thibaulthenrion.com/
+Otherwise it is host here : http://efrei-file-sharing.thibaulthenrion.com/

 *The following prompts are bash prompts*